Here is how we capture our spirit

 Our iconic bronze bison, Baird Point, Hayes Hall and special spots on our campuses are ideal for use in our communications.
 Images like these are very important in distinguishing UB from other universities.

-Our iconic events include commencement, Oozefest, Human UB and homecoming to name a few.
+Our iconic events include commencement, Oozefest, Human UB and homecoming, to name a few.
 These types of True Blue traditions should be celebrated visually in our communications.

-While we have a modest collection of historical photos on the UB database, we recommend the careful consideration of their usage.
+While we have a modest collection of historical photos in the UB database, we recommend the careful consideration of their usage.
 A larger collection is housed on the university archives website, but permissions and photo credit are required from university archives in most instances.

 UB’s history and heritage can be a useful component to communications, but the inherent lack of diversity in archival imagery should be considered.